 The National Festival of Youth Theatres is the largest gathering of Irish youth theatres in the year.
 The festival takes place over five days in early July and involves a residential programme of theatre skills workshops delivered by expert facilitators and a packed calendar of social activities.
 The festival is ran by Youth Theatre Ireland and participation is open to Youth Theatre Ireland affiliated youth theatres.
 The festival aims to give participants the opportunity to learn new skills, work with specialist facilitators and get to know young people from youth theatres all around the country.

 The Creative Youth Plan commits to working with key partners to develop a programme aimed at encouraging creative and sustainable engagement with singing and choral music for young people.
-In 2019, Sing Ireland, with the support of the Creative Ireland Programme and funding from the Department of Culture, Heritage and the Gaeltacht, commenced YouthSing Ireland.
+In 2019, Sing Ireland, with the support of the Creative Ireland Programme and funding from the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media commenced YouthSing Ireland.
 Informed by research commissioned in 2018 by the Creative Ireland Programme, this project enhances opportunities for engaging young people in singing.
 It also supports teachers with an enhanced continuous professional development offering, and new resource material in Irish (or of Irish origin), together with an online resource for teachers.
 A Sing Space will bring young people and children, teachers and musicians together to work collaboratively.